wp-plugins/terribl/readme.txt

 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 1.1.12.21 =
+* Minor cosmetic changes to the stats pages and removed useless code.

 = 1.1.12.20 =
 Fixed the widget to use the new field aliases that were changed in the last release.